Every Girl Wants Me

 Every girl wants me.
 It’s true.
 Every girl I interact with, from a cheerleader to a 60-year-old crossing guard, can’t help but be interested in me.
-It’s just the way I am.
-It’s just the way girls are.
+It’s simply the way I am.
+It’s simply the way girls are.

 If a girl doesn’t return my call, she’s trying to play hard to get because she wants me.
 If we’re out on a date and she isn’t receptive, she’s trying to be a challenge because she knows that guys like challenges, which means she wants me.
 If she says that she doesn’t want to have sex with me, then she definitely wants me.
 Why else would she bring up sex?

 If a girl is standing within my vicinity at a grocery store, it’s not a coincidence.
-It’s clear that she wants me to hit on her.
+It’s clear she wants me to talk to her.
 She just happens to have a difficult time deciding what to get when she’s next to me?
 Highly unlikely.

 If I’m talking to a girl I just met and she’s engaging me, then she wants me.
 If she’s not engaging me, then she wants to know if I’m confident enough to keep talking to her, which means she wants me.
 If she didn’t want me, she wouldn’t care how confident I am.

 Girls can’t help but want me.
 I don’t care if she has a boyfriend, a husband, or if she’s been a “lesbian” since her sophomore year of high school.
 If a girl doesn’t eat, she will get hungry.
 If a girl meets me, she will want me.